svveden/picoCTF/General Skills/HashingJobApp.md

 >
 >Correct.

-Looks like thats what I need to do, so I do it 2 more times for the key:
+Looks like thats what I need to do, so I'll do it 2 more times for the key:

 >Please md5 hash the text between quotes, excluding the quotes: 'construction workers'
 >